Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

-\begin{rem}\normalfont It sounds plausible - at least at first glance - to think that the time reversal of the total chain of a locally Markov walk can be seen as the total chain of a different locally Markov walk.
-This is actually not the case, because in order to take the next step of the time reversal, we send the particle backwards along the unique cycle in the current unicycle configuration.
-So in order to know where the particle moves next, we need to know how this cycle looks like; thus it is not enough to know only the past action at the current location.
-This means that the particle does not move in a locally Markovian fashion, and thus the time reversal does not describe a locally Markov walk. \end{rem}
+\end{defn} \begin{rem}\normalfont At first glance, it may seem plausible that the time reversal of the total chain associated to a locally Markov walk could itself be represented as the total chain associated to another locally Markov walk.
+However, this is not the case.
+In the reversed process, the particle moves backwards along the unique cycle of the current unicycle configuration.
+Determining the next step therefore requires knowledge of the entire cycle structure, not merely the most recent action at the current vertex.
+Consequently, the particle’s motion is not locally Markovian, and the time-reversed process does not constitute a locally Markov walk. \end{rem}